 - complex lowering scenarios

 - further skills practice and training recomendations

-Throughout the course you will have ample opportunity to practice the skills you are learning.
-With our low instructor to student ratio you will benefit from the direct and instant feedback from your Instructor.
+Throughout the course, you will have ample opportunity to practice the skills you are learning.
+With our low instructor-to-student ratio, you will benefit from direct and instant feedback from your Instructor.

 Questions about Squamish Rock Rescue courses

 Complete the required Waiver and Medical disclosure form in advance of the field session.
 Click on the link and navigate to your specific course and date: